August 8, 2025

 MariaDB was created by the original developers of MySQL as a community-driven fork, ensuring it remains free and open-source.
 It is designed as a “drop-in replacement” for MySQL, meaning you can switch from MySQL to MariaDB without changing any of your WordPress code.
 For 2025, many performance-focused hosting providers offer MariaDB by default due to its recognized advantages.

-Feature | MySQL | MariaDB | Recommendation for 2025 |
+MySQL MariaDB Recommendation for 2025

-Origin | The original open-source RDBMS, now owned by Oracle. | A community-developed fork of MySQL, led by its original creators. | MariaDB’s community-driven model is often preferred by open-source advocates. |
+Origin The original open-source RDBMS, now owned by Oracle.
+A community-developed fork of MySQL, led by its original creators.
+Open-source advocates often prefer MariaDB’s community-driven model.

-Compatibility | The long-standing standard for WordPress.
+Compatibility The long-standing standard for WordPress.
 WordPress requires version 5.7 or greater.
-(WordPress Performance Team) | Designed as a seamless, drop-in replacement for MySQL.
-WordPress requires version 10.3 or greater. | Both are fully supported.
-If you have a choice, MariaDB is a safe and often beneficial upgrade. |
+(WordPress Performance Team) Designed as a seamless, drop-in replacement for MySQL.
+WordPress requires version 10.3 or greater.
+Both are fully supported.
+If you have a choice, MariaDB is a safe and often beneficial upgrade.

-Performance | Excellent, robust, and the industry standard for decades. | Benchmarks consistently show MariaDB is faster in many WordPress-related workloads, especially in query execution and handling complex views.
-(BloggerPilot, 2025) | Choose MariaDB if your host offers it.
-The performance edge is a tangible benefit. |
+Performance Excellent, robust, and the industry standard for decades.
+Benchmarks consistently show MariaDB is faster in many WordPress-related workloads, especially in query execution and handling complex views.
+(BloggerPilot, 2025) Choose MariaDB if your host offers it.
+The performance edge is a tangible benefit.

-Current Version | MySQL 8.0 is the current stable release, offering significant performance and security improvements over the older 5.7.
-(WP Engine, 2023) | MariaDB has a more rapid release cycle, with versions like 10.6, 10.11, and newer available. | Ensure you are on a recent, actively supported version of either database for security and performance. |
+Current Version MySQL 8.0 is the current stable release, offering significant performance and security improvements over the older 5.7.
+(WP Engine, 2023) MariaDB has a more rapid release cycle, with versions such as 10.6, 10.11, and newer ones available.
+Ensure you are on a recent, actively supported version of either database backup for security and performance.

-The Silent Performance Killer: Understanding Database Bloat
+The Silent Database Performance Killer: Understanding Database Size Bloat

 Database bloat is the gradual accumulation of unnecessary data that clutters your tables and slows down query execution.
 It’s a natural consequence of using WordPress, but if left unchecked, it can cripple your site’s performance.
 (Pressidium, 2025).
 Here are the primary culprits:

-table. - Orphaned Metadata: When you delete a plugin, post, or user, the associated metadata in tables like
+• Orphaned Metadata: When you delete a plugin, post, or user, the associated metadata in tables like wp_postmeta or wp_usermeta is not always removed.
+This “orphaned” data has no parent and serves no purpose other than to slow down searches.

-table.
+• Plugin and Theme Data: Many WordPress plugins and themes store their settings in the wp_options table.
 When you delete them, they often don’t clean up after themselves, leaving behind useless rows.

 Part 2: Foundational Optimization: Database Cleanup & Maintenance

 This is where we roll up our sleeves.
-The single most impactful action any WordPress site owner can take is to perform regular database cleanup.
+The single most impactful action any WordPress website owner can take is to perform regular database cleanup.
 These tasks are practical, have a high return on investment for performance, and can be performed by users of all skill levels.
-For each task, we’ll provide three methods: the easy way (using a plugin), the intermediate way (using WP-CLI for those with command-line access), and the advanced way (running a direct SQL query).
+For each task, we’ll provide three methods: the easy way (using a WordPress plugin), the intermediate way (using WP-CLI for those with command-line access), and the advanced way (running a direct SQL query).

 A Word of Caution: Before running any direct database operations, especially deletions, always create a full backup of your website and database.
 Use a reliable backup plugin like Duplicator or your host’s backup feature.
 (WPBeginner).